taazarel/Voheim/lore/location/Dungeon Of Calmness.md

 ### Design
 Waves of poison wash through the cavern revealing and concealing airpockets on the sides of the chasm.
 The players can stay in these pockets to catch their breath, but must leave soon.
-Whenever the players are in the poison, they must make con checks to keep their breath whilst they wander.
+Whenever the players are in the poison, they must make con checks of DC 15 to keep their breath whilst they wander, lest they take 3d10 Psychic damage.
 During this time, whisper begin to eat away at their insecurities.
 The whispers will speak to the characters deepest insecurities.

 ### Entries

 ### Sensory & Appearances

 ### Denizens
-Gedhra's spawn are infesting this place, they only thing holding them back, the fact that they only breathe in the poison.
+[[The Scourge]] are infesting this place, they only thing holding them back, the fact that they only breathe in the poison.
 An evolutionary end, allowing them no access to the rest of the world.

 ### Content & Furnishings